jorgemoralespou/lab-devconfcz24/workshop/content/26-realtime-updates.md

 web browser window and start a new workshop session.
 Confirm you can see the same workshop instructions you had previously.

+**NOTE:** Do not proceed with next step until you have gotten a new session on your test workshop (with live updates enabled).

 Make some more changes to the workshop instructions.

 ```editor:append-lines-to-file